-Applications for the Alf van der Poorten Travelling Fellowship should be emailed directly to the committee at firstname.lastname@example.org by May 16, Prof. van der Poorten’s date of birth, in 2019 the year of application.
+Applications for the Alf van der Poorten Travelling Fellowship should be emailed directly to the committee at firstname.lastname@example.org by 16 June (extended from the usual 16 May, Prof. van der Poorten’s date of birth), in 2023 the year of application.
 Prospective applicants should follow the guidelines governing the application procedures given in the Rules below.

 Alf van der Poorten was a professor of pure mathematics at Macquarie University.
 He published 180 papers, mostly in number theory and related fields.
 He was President of the Australian Mathematical Society 1996–1998 and he was awarded The George Szekeres Medal in 2002 in recognition of his career research achievements and his contributions to the mathematical sciences.
 Alf van der Poorten was appointed a Member in the Order of Australia, AM, in the Australia Day Honours List 2004, for service to “mathematical research and education, particularly in the field of number theory”.

 The list of fellowships awarded by the Society can be found on the Alf van der Poorten Fellows page.

 The members of the selection committee for the fellowship for 2023 are:

 - A/Prof. A. Thomas (Sydney Univ.) — chair

 - Prof. M.G.
 Jackson (La Trobe Univ.) — outgoing chair